homerquan/knot-mongo-graph-connector/README.md

 2. run `node server/server.js`
 3. DONE

-* if it's first time run, it will replay all oplogs.
+Note: if it's first time run, it will replay all oplogs.
 Make sure all data are in oplogs, otherwise, a full restore may be needed.